 Statements in Opposition:

 Section (h): Department regulations

+Text

+(h) The department may promulgate rules and regulations under this section.
+The department may discontinue the replacement program and require a gas company to refund any costs charged to customers due to failure to substantially comply with a plan or failure to reasonably and prudently manage project costs.

-Within 12 months, Department is required to promulgate rules and regulations that “include a performance-based financial incentive to a gas company to reduce and retire miles of gas infrastructure and to build utility-scale non-emitting renewable thermal energy infrastructure”
+Within 12 months, Department is required to promulgate rules and regulations that “include a performance-based financial incentive to a gas company to reduce and retire more miles of gas infrastructure each year though non-gas pipe alternatives in a manner that maintains customer affordability.”

 Proposed by: HEET

-Proposal Statement: Performance-based ratemaking is an effective method of incentivizing (and disincentivizing) desired actions with utilities.
-Since regulations such as performance-based ratemaking can be updated more easily than legislation, it can be adjusted over time as needed to achieve the desired effect for the least cost to the customer.
-Note: if non-gas pipe alternative is the language preferred and it is defined to be non-emitting renewable thermal infrastructure, then the suggested language should use non-gas pipe alternative rather than non-emitting renewable thermal energy infrastructure.
+Proposal Statement: Performance-based ratemaking is an effective method of incentivizing desired actions with utilities.
+Such ratemaking can include strong disincentives for undesired actions.
+Since performance-based ratemaking can be updated more easily than legislation, the incentives and disincentives can be adjusted over time as needed to achieve the desired effect for the least cost to the customer.

+Given the feedback around affordability, text about it was added.
+Additionally, given the feedback from the utilities, the language has been shifted from “utility-scale non-emitting renewable thermal infrastructure” to “non-gas pipe alternatives,” so long as this is defined as “a replacement, retirement or advanced leak repair of eligible infrastructure that delays, reduces or avoids the need to install new gas pipe while maintaining the safety and reliability of the gas system, as well as reducing greenhouse gas emissions as defined in section 1 of chapter 21N.
+Such alternatives may include, but is not limited to, a non-emitting renewable thermal infrastructure project.”

 Supported by: Conservation Law Foundation; PowerOptions; Eversource (with clarification); Liberty (with clarification); National Grid (with clarification)